charliehoward/NorthPoint-Installer/README.md

 Sets the default browser to either Google Chrome or Mozilla Firefox depending on what has been selected, or Firefox if both are selected.

 ### Changelog

+###### Update 3.8.1.0

+Added a box to disable sleep mode on AC power.
+Installer will now instal various Visual C++ Runtimes as part of the prerequisites.

 ###### Update 3.8.0.0